Fresh Fun Flavor

 Freezing: Portion out servings and freeze for up to 2 months.

-Reheating: Reheat on stove top over low heat, adding a splash of veggie broth if needed.
+Reheating: Reheat on stove top over low heat.

 🕰️ Slow Cooker Instructions (Set & Forget Method):